rh-john/ocp-eip-monitoring/k8s/grafana/README.md

 This directory contains comprehensive Grafana dashboards for visualizing EgressIP (EIP) monitoring data in OpenShift clusters.

-## 📸 Dashboard Screenshots
+## Dashboard Screenshots

-> **Note:** Screenshots can be added by deploying the dashboards, taking screenshots, and placing them in a `screenshots/` directory.
-Update the image paths below once screenshots are available.
+Screenshots can be added by deploying the dashboards, taking screenshots, and placing them in a `screenshots/` directory.

 ### Main Dashboard
 ![Main EIP Monitoring Dashboard](screenshots/main-dashboard.png)